kielejocain/decentralized-santa/README.md

 This repo is intended to help you run a secret santa over distance without one person knowing who get everyone else (including who got them!).

+Broadly speaking, we will follow this guide for [sending emails with Python].

 ## Requirements

  - Python 2.6 or greater (and pip)